An Unmatched Set

 In the first stages of being a family created by transracial adoption, we were aware of how different from our son we looked.
 As time has progressed and the emotional cement of family has hardened, we feel unified (even though the world does not always see us as belonging together).
 Looking nothing like my child causes questions and looks, but it holds no charge as a threat.
 We are family.
 Having said that, it is also true that we take great delight in discovering the ways we resemble one another.
 When people say that my son and I have the same smile, my smile gets even bigger.

 Even though I was a closet pro-cloner when I first married, custom designing the image of my offspring, I ended up with a child who is more beautiful than the one his father and I would have made.
 When I think back to my pre-adoption fear—“Could I love a kid who doesn’t look like me?”—I know the answer now.
 I know that you can love a child who doesn’t match and that that child will be nothing short of beautiful to you.
 I also know that you will sometimes forget that you don’t look alike.

-Jana Wolff (www.janawolff.com) is the author of Secret Thoughts of an Adoptive Mother, now in its fifth printing.
+Jana Wolff (www.janawolff.com) is the author of Secret Thoughts of an Adoptive Mother.
 She and her family live in Honolulu.

 Three adult adoptees talk about the experience of looking different...It’s not so easy on the other side.